singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 ---

 ### Welcome to Netlify
 Welcome to Netlify and todays article about Metalsmith.

+Metalsmith is a fairly well known static site generator that bills itself as *"An extremely simple, _pluggable_ static site generator"* and to me personally, it basically felt like working with a very customizable static site generator, for better or worse.
+It's in fact so customizeable that it can imitate other static site generators and even has templates for this!

+But enough talk, let's get to the meat and bones.

 If you already have a Metalsmith repository forked on GitHub and only wish to connect to Netlify, you can skip the bulk of this guide and start [here](#netlifystart) instead.